What Should You Do If Accused of Burglary?

 Elements of the Crime

-As far as defending these cases, first and foremost, the prosecutors have to prove that somehow, you went into somebody's house.
-We often see situations where somebody doesn't get into the house, and then you're dealing with the issue of whether there was a breaking.
+As far as defending these cases, first and foremost, the prosecutors must prove that you somehow entered someone's house.
+We often see situations where somebody doesn't get into the house, and then you're dealing with the issue of whether there was a break-in.
 In other words:

 • Did a part of the person's body go into the house?

-• Did some tool go into the house to satisfy the breaking element?
+• Did a tool go into the house to satisfy the breaking element?

 • Did somebody go to the location intending to commit a felony?

 The felony is usually burglarizing the home, but it could be rape, it could be arson and a host of other felony-related offenses.
-But if it is a misdemeanor, that would be one way to defend the crime because you're not trying to get in there to commit an actual felony, and therefore, it's not a burglary.
+However, if it's a misdemeanor, that would be one way to defend against the charge, as you're not attempting to commit an actual felony, and therefore, it's not considered burglary.

 We're trying to defend these burglary cases because they're typically strikes, and you're typically looking at prison time.
 So, why would you want to have a conviction for that?